Nicosia: Sports

-In Nicosia in 2010 and 2012. took place Nicosia Marathon, organized by Athanasios Ktorides Foundation, and attracted more than 7,000 participants.
+The Nicosia Marathon took place in 2010 and 2012, organised by Athanasios Ktorides Foundation, and attracted more than 7,000 participants.

-Nicosia hosted the 2000 ISSF World Cup Final shooting events for the shotgun.
-Also the city hosted two basketball events; the European Saporta Cup in 1997 and the 2005 FIBA Europe All Star Game in the Eleftheria Indoor Hall.
-Another event which was hosted in Nicosia were the Games of the Small States of Europe in 1989 and 2009.
+Nicosia hosted the 2000 ISSF World Cup Final shotgun shooting events.
+Also, the city hosted two basketball events; the European Saporta Cup in 1997 and the 2005 FIBA Europe All-Star Game in the Eleftheria Indoor Hall.
+Another event that was hosted in Nicosia was the Games of the Small States of Europe in 1989 and 2009.